We recommend booking ahead particularly in the summer months. Ferry seats are limited so its best to reserve ahead to avoid disappointment.

 You must have an online ticket confirmation saved to a mobile device or a boarding pass from our ticket office before boarding the ferry.
 Visit our Book Tickets page to reserve online for easy, contact-less boarding.

 Passengers should check in to our ticket office at least 30 minutes before the sailing time.
+We advise one hour before departure time in peak season.
 This allows enough time for parking and locating the ferry departure point.
 If you have already booked online you may go straight to the ferry for boarding.

 There is a small Refreshment Stand located on Doolin Pier for light snacks before/after your departure.